Tuesday June 19, 2018

 Regarding physical activity, the report notes that 52.1% of the population does not perform any physical activity, a percentage that is higher among women (56.3%) than among men (47.7%).

 More alarming are the figures about overweight, which affects 62% of the population, reaching 67% among men and 56% among women.

 In Latin America, 69% of deaths are due to non-communicable diseases, such as cardiovascular or respiratory diseases, although the percentage changes were significant depending of the economic and health development of each country.

 The ranking is: Uruguay (87%), Cuba (84%), Chile (83%), Costa Rica (81% ), Argentina (80%), Mexico (78%), Brazil (74%), Honduras, Nicaragua, Panama and Paraguay (69%), Dominican Republic (68%), El Salvador (67%), Colombia and Venezuela ( 66%), Ecuador (65%), Peru (60%), Bolivia and Guatemala (57%).

 In view of these data, it can be concluded that the best prevention against these diseases is a healthy lifestyle, including physical exercise, a balanced diet and family socializing, instead of watching television.

 He has been Associate Professor of Business Management at the Faculty of Economics and Business, University of Navarra and a contributor to the Madrid daily ABC.
-He also spent several years teaching, both in the Official School of Advertising as the School of Information Sciences at the Complutense University of Madrid.
 In 1985 he was awarded the Gold Master, granted by the Senior Management Forum and AMPE Prize 1996 to the "long and brilliant career advertising."